danbev/learning-v8/README.md

 If you take a look in src/js you'll find a number of javascript files.
 These files referenced in src/v8.gyp and are used with by the target `js2c`.
 This target calls tools/js2c.py which is a tool for converting JavaScript source code into C-Style char arrays.
 This target will process all the library_files specified in the variables section.
+For a GN build you'll find the configuration in BUILD.GN.
 The output of this out/Debug/obj/gen/libraries.cc.
 So how is this file actually used?
 The `js2c` target produces the libraries.cc file which is used by other targets, for example by `v8_snapshot` which produces a snapshot_blob.bin file.